 What has been really great about this tour over the years has been its excellent management and the many volunteers who have enthusiastically given their time to help run the tour, and this particularly includes the young riders who had previously ridden the tour, who loved being in the mechanics wagons helping and giving advice to the riders.

-I would like to give encouragement and good luck to all riders completing in the 45th Novice Tour this year.
+I would like to give encouragement and good luck to all riders competing in the 47th Novice Tour this year.
 Do your best and enjoy it!